castleXM/xm-labs-zabbix/README.md

 # Pre-Requisites
 * [Zabbix](https://www.Zabbix.com) (tested with version 4.0-5.0 but should support others)
-* jq command line utility installed on your Zabbix server.
+* (v4.0 and below) jq command line utility installed on your Zabbix server.
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files